 If the defendant-driver committed a hit and run, then — as the pedestrian plaintiff — your case will be significant impacted.
 For example, in some cases, it may be a challenge to identify the liable driver, as there may not be video, photo, or other evidence of the incident.
 In pedestrian injury cases under this scenario, it is critical for a claimant’s attorney to be fully aware of uninsured motorist laws that would apply to the injured pedestrian.

-If you can determine the identity of the hit and run driver, however, then you will likely have an advantage during litigation.
-The fact that the driver fled the scene is almost certain to damage their legitimacy before a jury, which will create a negative bias against them that is to your benefit overall.
+If you can determine the identity of the hit and run driver, however, you will have an advantage during litigation.
+The fact that the driver fled the scene is almost certain to damage their legitimacy before a jury.
+This will create a negative bias against them that is to your benefit overall.
 Further, if the circumstances indicate that the defendant-driver was particularly wanton or reckless in their disregard of your safety, then the court may award bonus punitive damages.

 Contact an Experienced Atlanta Pedestrian Injury Attorney

-We are committed to the provision of client-oriented representation.
 We develop a close and collaborative relationship with our clients.
-This enables us to tailor our advocacy to the particular needs, goals, and limitations of the client, and ensures that we have an informational advantage that we can use to act decisively on your behalf.
+This enables us to tailor our advocacy to the particular needs, goals, and limitations of the client.
+It also ensures that we have an informational advantage that we can use to act decisively on your behalf.

 Ready to have your claims evaluated by an experienced Atlanta pedestrian injury attorney at the Law Firm of Walter Gabriel?
 Call 404-549-6742 or send us a message online to schedule a free and confidential consultation today with Atlanta pedestrian injury attorney.